 This Proposal 6 is separate from Proposals 5, 7 and 8.
 Your vote on Proposal 6 does not affect your vote on Proposals 5, 7 and 8.
-You can vote "FOR" or "AGAINST", or "ABSTAIN" from voting on any of these proposals.
+You can vote "FOR" or "AGAINST", or "ABSTAIN" from voting on, any of these proposals.

-For the reasons stated above, our Board believes that approval of this proposal is in our best interests and the best interests of our stockholders.
+For the reasons stated above, our Board believes that approval of this Proposal 6 is in the Company's best interests and the best interests of our stockholders.